JocelynWeiss/CodeNameAB/README.md

 Adds death + Big clock + Fix elements positions + Bullet hitting eachother + Trigger elements by shaking.
 ##### Version 0.246
 Remove hands tracking to play with controllers for more precision.
+##### Version 0.247
+Add water system.
+Add a switch to refill health at the end of each waves.